Fintech Ukheshe Eyes Global Expansion

 Moshe Capital Fund Managers is a wholly owned subsidiary of Moshe Capital and is 100% black women-owned.
 Moshe Capital currently has four investments across various sectors.
 Named by ABSIP as corporate finance team of the year in 2019, Moshe Capital’s investment approach seeks established businesses based primarily in South Africa, but with the potential to grow into sub-Saharan Africa and internationally.
 “When considering investments, we look for a track record of at least three years of consistent returns and EBITDA of above R25 million,” says Moshe.

 The degree of active involvement in each investment differs depending on the potential and requirements of each business.
-Moshe Capital is sector agnostic and is looking to enter into long-term partnerships.
+Moshe Capital is sector-agnostic and is looking to enter into long-term partnerships.
 “We believe in entrepreneurship by partnership.
 We are keen on businesses that provide returns on investments of more than 25% over five years or more.
-We fully appreciate that Covid-19 has had a negative impact on the valuation of most companies, and will take that into account when evaluating opportunities,” she says.
+We fully appreciate that Covid-19 has hurt the valuation of most companies, and will take that into account when evaluating opportunities,” she says.

-Moshe Capital prefers to invest in qualifying businesses with a commitment to job creation, economic empowerment and with social and environmental impact.
-Given that businesses need to be established with a proven track record, Moshe is not looking to invest in start-up and green fields businesses, or business rescue and turnaround cases.
-Solid enterprises can obtain more information on www.moshecapital.com
+Moshe Capital prefers to invest in qualifying businesses with a commitment to job creation, economic empowerment and social and environmental impact.
+Given that businesses need to be established with a proven track record, Moshe is not looking to invest in start-up and greenfield businesses, or business rescue and turnaround cases.
+Solid enterprises can obtain more information at www.moshecapital.com

 Insurtech Startup Aims to Disrupt Car Insurance With New Offering